" I am an American," but not "Chicago born" like Augie March. Only Chicago aged.

-I began travelling in the 1960's when I traveled around western Europe between graduating from the Univiersity of Pennsylvania and my first job as a statehouse correspondent for UPI (United Press International) in Charleston, West Virginia, which was about as foreign a place as Europe was to someone who grew up in the environs of Philadelphia.
+I began travelling in the 1960's when I traveled around western Europe between graduating from the University of Pennsylvania and my first job as a statehouse correspondent for UPI (United Press International) in Charleston, West Virginia, which was about as foreign a place as Europe was to someone who grew up in the environs of Philadelphia.
 Since then, I've also traveled to Kaunas, Lithuania, to teach at Vytautus Magnus University and to Sheffield, England, to present a paper at an engineering conference.
 I've been to the Alps and seen Auntie Mame's Matterhorn while climbing, by a series of cable cars rather than by foot, toward the peak of Mont Blanc.

-For 10 years my husband and traveled to unique places: a sheep farm during lambing season in England's Lake Country, a hotel on one of the Barromeo Islands in the middle of Lake Maggiore in Northern Italy, and a cottage in Dun Quin on the Dingle Peninsula which the Irish claim is the last parish before Boston.
+For 10 years my husband and I traveled to unique places: a sheep farm during lambing season in England's Lake Country, a hotel on one of the Barromeo Islands in the middle of Lake Maggiore in Northern Italy, and a cottage in Dun Quin on the Dingle Peninsula which the Irish claim is the last parish before Boston.

 Between excursions, I'm a professor in the Department of English at Purdue University Calumet in Hammond, Indiana,.
 My husband passed away recently and, Auntie Mame-style, I am in the process of transforming myself.
 I've joined a tour to Central Asia and traveled to China to work with the pandas.

-This year I'm on my way back to Europe--Inreland, England, and France--to present a paper at a Conference and then visit friends.
+Two years ago, I returned to Europe--Inreland, England, and France--to present a paper at a Conference and then visit friends.

 A new adventure.
 Old friends.
 Another banquet.